henry-burgess/psygo/README.md

 ### Export

-To export the plugin, open a terminal, navigate to a folder containing all the plugin files and `psygo.config.js` and call:
+To export the plugin, open a terminal, navigate to a folder containing `psygo.config.js` and call:
 ```bash
 psygo export
 ```